pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 Standard BiLSTMs concatenate the first hidden state of the backward LSTM, and the last hidden state of the forward LSTM for the final sentence representation:
 $s_{\text{emb}} = [\overrightarrow{h_n}, \overleftarrow{h_1}]$.

-Pooling produces a sentence embedding that aggregates all the hidden states at every time step t (row-wise) using $max$ or $mean$ operation (Figure to the left).
-Alternately, attention (Luong attention) aggregates a weighted sum of each hidden state by first multiplying them by a query vector to calculate their importance (Figure to the right).
-However, in text classification tasks, the query vector is the same for the entire corpus.
-This means that a **global query** helps identify the importance of a token in every sentence in the corpus.
+Pooling produces a sentence embedding that aggregates all hidden states at every time step $t$ (row-wise) using $max$ or $mean$ operation (Figure to the left).
+Alternately, attention ([Luong attention](https://arxiv.org/abs/1508.04025)) aggregates a weighted sum of each hidden state by first multiplying them by a query vector to calculate their importance (Figure to the right).
+In text classification tasks, a fixed query vector or a **global query** (for the entire corpus) is used to compute the importance value of a token in any sentence.

 The sentence embedding ($s_{\text{emb}}$) is finally fed to a downstream text classifier.